A Better AWS DynamoDB Console Alternative

 items, a one-off GetItem, creating a table, or checking a setting.
 If you open

-It starts to hurt the moment your work is repetitive or analytical — paging through thousands of items, filtering a big table without burning read capacity, exporting a full result set, or answering a "how many / what's the total" question.
+It starts to hurt the moment your work is repetitive or analytical: paging through thousands of items, rebuilding the same filter every session, exporting a full result set, or answering a "how many / what's the total" question.
 That's where a dedicated client, and specifically the SQL Workbench, pays for itself.

 Download DynoTable for macOS, Windows or Linux, point it at the same